nicoirm/virtual-dressing-room-1/README.md

 Augmented reality based virtual dressing room

 ### Scientific Problems
-* mobile app should be realtime
+:white_check_mark: mobile app should be realtime
-* human body should detect and track in the 3D space
+:white_check_mark: human body should detect and track in the 3D space
-* 2D images have to transpose to 3D ojects
+:white_check_mark: 2D images have to transpose to 3D ojects